Smile-SA/odoo_addons/smile_base/README.rst

 To display database name inside the colored ribbon add in your configuration file:
     * server.environment.display_dbname_in_ribbon = True

-To enable sending of companies and users info to Odoo S.A., add in your configuration file:
-    * enable_publisher_warranty_contract_notification = True

 Bug Tracker
 ===========